ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 Generally, you'll have to buy a domain name and then hook up the domain name to point to your free Github address, and then tell your GitHub repo with a created CNAME file.
 A [great tutorial with photos is here](https://hackernoon.com/custom-domain-on-github-pages-tutorial-using-namecheap-7112bf2b8882).

+### Get a Favicon
+A favicon is the icon associated with your website in the URL bar or in a bookmarks list.
+First you'll need the favicon.
+I used this [favicon generator](https://favicon.io/) to create mine with text but you can also use a logo image you already have!
+Once you have the `favicon.ico` file, add it to the root of your project (you can drag and drop in finder or your text editor).
+Then you'll need to add `<link rel="shortcut icon" type="image/x-icon" href="favicon.ico">` to the `head` of your `index.html` file.
+You may have to do an override to this file as mentioned above.

 ## Finally
 You created a great looking static website with blog capabilities, congratulations! :tada: